orblivion/ntfy/.sandstorm/README.md

 	* I see Tusky topics show up in my app (without me asking! which is neat):
 	* Again, not sure if it's opting me into privacy issues, supposing it wasn't my own server
 * Topic subscriptions keep disapperaing in the UI?
 Is that normal?
 Something to fix (if so move to appropriate part of this doc)?
-* Ntfy - try websocket.
-Maybe works already.
-(Will need to check again if I do Caddy).    https://docs.ntfy.sh/config/#nginxapache2caddy
-* Check out server/types.go:publishMessage - to see everything I need to... what?
-Why do I care, I got it working right?
-Maybe some aspects of the thing won't work with the connection I have I dunno.